Dudly01/pkmn/README.md

 python -m http.server
 ```

 The webapp can be accessed by visiting [http://localhost:8000/](http://localhost:8000/) (8000 is the port selected by default).

-Using [http://0.0.0.0:8000/](http://0.0.0.0:8000/) may prevent the screen-sharing from working.
-If changes do not show up, try hard-refreshing the page (Ctrl + F5 in Firefox).
+Visiting [http://0.0.0.0:8000/](http://0.0.0.0:8000/) may prevent the screen-sharing from working.
+If changes do not show up, try to hard-refresh the page (Ctrl + F5 in Firefox).

 ### Benchmarks